Artists' Reception Sunday, July 29th from 5-7pm.

 Photographer Michael Stimola says "My photographs are typically not literal depictions of physical places and objects; they are subjectively infused with remembered and imagined ones.

 It’s said that painters must decide what to add compositionally to their work, and photographers what to leave out.
-My process allows me to selectively add, however subtly, when I feel the addition completes what I want the photo to convey.
-Beyond the careful consideration of light, lens, exposure settings and composition, I often use techniques that include combining multiple images – more than one photograph or scans I have created - which represent, for me, the multiplicity of ways a place or subject may be experienced and photographed.
+My process allows me to selectively add, however subtly, when I feel the addition completes what I want the photograph to convey.
+Beyond the consideration of composition, lens and exposure settings, I may fog or smear a lens filter or pan or gently shake the camera to alter the image I capture.
+In the process of making the final photograph, I often use techniques that include combining multiple images – more than one photograph or scans I have created.
+All of these interventions represent, for me, the multiplicity of ways a place or subject may be experienced and interpreted.

 Artists' reception, held from 5-7 pm at the Field Gallery in West Tisbury, next to the West Tisbury Free Public Library.
 It is free and open to the public.